sourcegraph/sourcegraph-public-snapshot/doc/cody/capabilities.md

 ## Language support

-Cody uses LLMs trained on broad code, and we've found it to effectively support all programming languages.
+Cody uses LLMs trained on broad code, and we've found it to effectively support all common programming languages.
 However, the quality of autocompletions and other features may vary based on how well the underlying LLM model was trained on a given language.

 We've found Cody to work especially well with Python, Go, JavaScript, and TypeScript code.